bmuschko/jenkins-with-kubernetes/on-demand-agents/README.md

 ### Writing the Dockerfile

 * Create a new Dockerfile.
 The recommended base image is `jenkins/jenkins:lts`.
 * Install all needed plugins with the script `install-plugins.sh`.
 It's a good idea to externalize the list of plugins into a text file.
 As a minimum, you'll need the `ssl-slaves` and `kubernetes` plugin.
+The plugin ID can be looked up by searching for the plugin name in the [plugins index](https://plugins.jenkins.io/).
 * Run the container with the `jenkins` user.

 ### Building and pushing the image